mercedes-benz/foss/README.md

 In this repository we offer general information for Daimler Group's Open Source projects, like the aforementioned [Code of Conduct](CODE_OF_CONDUCT.md) or further legal information.

 # Daimler Group FOSS Projects
-We have always been using open source software, now it's time to give back to the community.
+We have always been using open source software, now it's time to give back.
 We contribute in FOSS Projects and also open source our own Software Products here on GitHub.com/daimler.

 ## Mercedes-Benz Mobile SDK
 The Mercedes-Benz Mobile SDK (Software Development Kit) encapsulates customer and car data and vehicle functions needed to develop mobile apps for Mercedes Benz cars, which are enabled for Mercedes me services.